Information Support Coaching

 We did have a chocolate birthday cake to celebrate but were also inspired by Peter Svensson to think a bit more about what we eat and maybe make some little changes.
 Food doesn't cause ADHD but can affect our moods and energy.

-Peter highlighted not just changes that are good for us, but ways to incorporate these changes painlessly into our routine (if we've got one!)
+Peter highlighted not just changes that are good for us, but ways to incorporate these changes painlessly into our routine - if we've got one!
+Some great tips are summarised on Peter's information sheet available by emailing him at [email protected] or from us at [email protected] You could also contact Peter if you would like him to bring this recommended presentation to your group.

 If you haven't been along to the Support Group, you might wonder what goes on.